 To contain the suspicious activity, we have temporarily deactivated your account.
-To reactivate your account, you will need to contact Customer Service by emailing help@myachievement.com.
+To reactivate your account, you will need to contact Customer Service by emailing help@myachievement.com or by replying directly to this message.
 When you reach out to reactivate your account, our Customer Service representatives will ask you for information to help us verify your account.